MyFirstBitcoin/Light-Node-Directory/South Africa -- Bitcoin Ubuntu/README.md

 - **Phone:** +27 71 338 9109

 ## 💰 Official Donation Link
-Support our activities by donating through [insert your donation link here].
+Support our activities by donating to our lightning address: bitcoinubuntu@blink.sv